 Business culture on Cayman Islands

-Cayman Islands are a matriarchal society, where family and respect for authority and seniority are very much commonplace.
+Cayman Islands are a society where family and respect for authority and seniority are very much commonplace.
 Often the manager of a company will take on a paternalistic position, looking out for employees that extends beyond a professional sphere.

 It is normal practice to shake hands with business contacts.
 People are addressed by their titles and surnames.
 Business cards are usually exchanged after a meeting.

-Caymanians are polite and conservative people, therefore confrontational behaviour or an overly-familiar attitude is frowned upon.
+Caymanians are polite and conservative people, so confrontational behaviour or an overly-familiar attitude is frowned upon.